-After achieving Certificate ll in Electrotechnology Studies (Pre-Vocational), individuals could progress to Certificate lll in Electrotechnology Studies, Certificate lll in Refrigeration, Certificate lll in Telecommunications or other areas of study in the Electrotechnology field.
+After achieving Certificate ll in Electrotechnology Studies (Pre-Vocational), individuals could progress to Certificate lll in Electrotechnology Electrician or other areas of study in the Electrotechnology field.

 Applicants are expected to have language, literacy, numeracy and communication skills to at least Year 10 level.

 Basic computer skills are required and students should be motivated by a desire for employment in the Electrotechnology field.

 To be eligible for this qualification you must successfully complete 12 units, consisting of 10 core units and 2 electives

 |Unit Code||Unit Name||Unit Hours||Unit Consumables|

 |UEENEEE101A||Apply Occupational Health And Safety Regulations, Codes And Practices In The Workplace||20||$2.00|

 |UEENEEE103A||Solve problems in ELV single path circuits||40||$0.00|

 |UEENEEE105A||Fix And Secure Electrotechnology Equipment||20||$3.00|